mads-team-airbnb/airbnb-data-explorer/README.md

 ## Pages

 ### Explore Airbnb Data

-The "Explore Airbnb Data" page allows users to look at the overall Airbnb data for the four cities.
-Users can view the average price, minimum nights, and number of reviews for all listings in each city.
-They can also filter the data by room type and property type.
+The "Explore Airbnb Data" page features a table that allows users to see what the data sourced by InsideAirbnb looks like.
+Users can also get a deeper dive into several listings.

 ### Visualize Each City

-The "Visualize Each City" page allows users to dive deeper into each city and view visualizations of the data.
-Users can view histograms of the price and minimum nights for all listings in each city.
-They can also view scatter plots of the price vs. number of reviews and the price vs. minimum nights.
+The "Visualize Each City" page provides users with a visual representation of the data for each of the cities we explored.

 ### Listing Predictor

-The "Listing Predictor" page allows users to input some information about a listing and get a predicted price.
-Users can input the city, room type, property type, number of bedrooms, number of bathrooms, and number of guests.
-The app will then use a machine learning model to predict the price of the listing.
+The "Listing Predictor" page allows users to input parameters and receive a price prediction for how much their Airbnb should be priced based on our model.
+This feature is particularly useful for Airbnb hosts who want to ensure they are pricing their listings appropriately.

 ## Data Source